Professor – Department of Radiation Physics, The University of Texas MD Anderson Cancer Center

 Co-Founder and CEO at Medscint Inc.

-Postdoctoral Odyssey Fellow – Radiation Physics, University of Texas MD Anderson Cancer Center, Houston, TX, 2013-2016
+Postdoctoral Odyssey Fellow – Department of Radiation Physics, The University of Texas MD Anderson Cancer Center, Houston, TX, 2013-2016

 Ph.D. – Physics (Medical Physics), Université Laval, QC, Canada, 2012